Your feedback helps us to improve our website.

 MEL Research is bound by the Market Research Society Code of Conduct to ensure that all survey responses remain confidential.
 At no time are individual responses attributable to a member of staff, either in any data or reports provided to Walsall Council.

-For the purpose of administering the survey, Walsall Council has provided MEL Research with your name, address / email.
+For the purpose of administering the survey, for employees, casual staff and those inside IR35 only, Walsall Council has provided MEL Research with your first name, work or personal email (postal address if no email), plus your directorate and service area.
 Your personal information will not in any way be linked to your survey responses.
 MEL Research will only use your personal information for the purpose of administering the survey.
 Once the project is complete MEL Research will delete all personal information.

 When analysing the results we are looking to pull out trends in views, not to highlight those of individuals or small groups of staff.
 To ensure confidentiality, teams or sub-categories of less than 10 staff will be incorporated within larger staff groups as part of the higher level analysis.